CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 I am not sneering.
 I would not for a moment sneer at anything that helps to keep hearts tender in this hard old world.
 We men are cold and common-sensed enough for all; we would not have women the same.
 No, no, ladies dear, be always sentimental and soft-hearted, as you are—be the soothing butter to our coarse dry bread.
 Besides, sentiment is to women what fun is to us.
 They do not care for our humor, surely it would be unfair to deny them their grief.
 And who shall say that their mode of enjoyment is not as sensible as ours?
 Why assume that a doubled-up body, a contorted, purple face, and a gaping mouth emitting a series of ear-splitting shrieks point to a state of more intelligent happiness than a pensive face reposing upon a little white hand, and a pair of gentle tear-dimmed eyes looking back through Time's dark avenue upon a fading past?

-I am glad when I see Regret walked with as a friend—glad because I know the saltness has been washed from out the tears, and that the sting must have been plucked from the beautiful face of Sorrow ere we dare press her pale lips to ours.
+<-- cspell:disable-next-line -->I am glad when I see Regret walked with as a friend—glad because I know the saltness has been washed from out the tears, and that the sting must have been plucked from the beautiful face of Sorrow ere we dare press her pale lips to ours.
 Time has laid his healing hand upon the wound when we can look back upon the pain we once fainted under and no bitterness or despair rises in our hearts.
 The burden is no longer heavy when we have for our past troubles only the same sweet mingling of pleasure and pity that we feel when old knight-hearted Colonel Newcome answers "adsum" to the great roll-call,

 ![alt text](assets/revised-cropped/r26.jpg){: .def}

 ### Notes on Reporting

-heptahexahedral, sesquipedalian, trinitarianism
+<-- cspell:disable-next-line -->heptahexahedral, sesquipedalian, trinitarianism

 bl, bl, block, bullock, blow, below, billow, black, bulk, blast, ballast\
 de, di, deformity, deformity, defendant, difficult, delude, dilute\
 dev, div, devote, divulge, develop, devil, dive, divide\
-e, i, inter, enter, illude, elude\
+<-- cspell:disable-next-line -->e, i, inter, enter, illude, elude\
 ing, bring, singing, mingle\
 x, axiom, excite, export, extent